Léman Express: History

 The largest civil engineering project within the scheme was the CEVA line from Cornavin to Annemasse.
 Connecting the two stations had been proposed as early as the 1850s, with a preliminary section from Annemasse to Eaux Vives completed in 1888.
 However, no further work was completed until the 21st century.
 As part of the final project, the a tunnel was built connecting the marshalling yard at La Praille (Lancy-Pont Rouge) to Eaux Vives, and Eaux Vives and Annemasse the 19th century line was closed for four years period whilst it was double-tracked and cut-and-covered.

 As part of the scheme and to avoid RER rolling stock needing three voltages, Cornavin – La Plaine – Bellegarde was re-electrified at 25 kV AC in summer 2014.
 This not only allows standard Swiss dual voltage (25 kV AC 50 Hz and 15 kV 16 2/3 Hz) EMUs to work on the line but also improves the performance of the TGV workings (Paris-Geneva TGVs no longer need to run under 1.5 kV DC).

 The French signalling and train control between Geneva and la Plaine was replaced with standard Swiss equipment, the points motors renewed and the line fully automated.

 The third track from Geneva to Coppet had passing loops installed at Chambésy and Mies stations where northbound and southbound trains can pass to allow for four trains per hour operation.
 As the passing loops were finished before the CEVA tunnel, quarter hourly service to Coppet was started on 9 December 2018, over a year in advance of the full rollout of the Léman Express.

 The completion of the project in December 2019 makes it the largest cross-border local transport network in Europe, at 230 route-km.

+On December 9 2025, the CFF announced that having made safety upgrades to the third leg of the Chatelaine triangular tunnels to allow passenger services, one direct train per day would link Annemasse to the airport.